The lack of proper categorization can derail even the best commitment to time-tracking, despite all the benefits.

 It's worth investing time upfront to determine how you and your team will classify your activities.
 Long term, you’ll focus less on figuring out where your work belongs and more on accurate tracking.

 Everyone who tracks time through Toggl Track creates time entries.
 Each time entry has the following:

-Time entries are stored in a workspace.
+Time entries are stored in a workspace, which belongs to an organization.
 You can file the entry under a project, or a task under a project.
 Each project can be assigned a client.
 In other words: